sherwoodrobotics/tshirt_cannon/README.md

 ### Android Configuration

-Set the following settings on a config named "tshirt_cannon"
+Save the following settings on a config named "tshirt_cannon":

 | Control  | Command | UUID |
 | ------------- | ------------- | ------------- |